microsoft/SpeciesClassification/PyTorchClassification/README.md

 ## Preparing the dataset

-The code expects the dataset to have a JSON-based annotation in the format of the [iNaturalist competition dataset](https://github.com/visipedia/inat_comp/tree/master/2017).
-Please refer to this repository for a guideline.
+The code expects the dataset to have a JSON-based annotation in COCO format.

 ## Running the training